mhogg/bonemapy/README.md

 Copyright 2013, Michael Hogg (michael.christopher.hogg@gmail.com)

-MIT license - See LICENSE.txt for details on usage and distribution
+MIT license - See LICENSE.txt for details on usage and redistribution

 ## Requirements